MarisKX/Code-Institute-Milestone-Project-1/README.md

 #### Colors and other design elements
-To make website easily recognizable and to make navigation simpler, website uses 2 Zandbergen brand colors - black and red in combination with white as a background thruout all sections.
+To make website easily recognizable and to make navigation simpler, website uses 2 Zandbergen brand colors - black and red in combination with white as a background throughout all sections.
-The Arvo font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The Arvo font is the main font used in website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

 #### Structure
-Website structure is made from 3 main sections, keeping in mind 3 questions that needs to have answers:
+Website structure is made from 3 main sections, keeping in mind 3 questions that potential customers may have:
 - What we are?
 - What we do?
 - How do we do that?